ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 ## Boot Time Integrity

-Boot time integrity refers to the trustworthiness of the platform during its boot sequence, typically covering firmware, BIOS/UEFI, initial bootloaders, and core operating system components up until a stable runtime environment is reached.
+Boot time integrity refers to the trustworthiness of the platform during its boot sequence, typically covering firmware, BIOS/UEFI, initial bootloaders, and core operating system components up until a stable runtime environment is reached (typically via layered attestation).
 This may apply equally to physical devices and virtual machines.

 ## Runtime Integrity